emreaydn2002/courier-tracking/README.md

-# Courier Tracking Case
+# Courier Tracking

-A simple RESTful web application written in Java & Spring Boot that tracks courier locations, calculates the total travel distance of each courier, and logs when couriers enter the 100 m radius of Migros stores.
+A simple RESTful web application written in Java & Spring Boot that tracks courier locations, calculates the total travel distance of each courier, and logs when couriers enter the 100 m radius of stores.

 Store locations are provided in a JSON file: `src/main/resources/stores.json`.